Southampton port

 Southampton in one day

-One reason Southampton is such a popular student city could be because of its relatively small size.
-There’s still a ton of stuff to do, and with so many attractions dotted around, city centre walks are a great way to take in everything on offer.
-Starting throughout the day from the city centre’s high street, experienced guides will introduce you to the city’s many sights and secrets, so keep your camera nearby.
+One reason Southampton is such a popular student city could be its compact size.
+There’s still a ton of stuff to do, and with so many attractions dotted around, city centre walks are a fantastic way to take in everything on offer.
+With tours starting throughout the day from the high street, experienced guides will show you the city’s many sights and secrets.
+Keep your camera handy!

 Learn more about the Titanic

-Make Southampton’s maritime history the focus of your day, with the Titantic trail walk.
-The Titanic sailed from Southampton on April 10, 1912.
-More than 500 Southampton families lost a member when the ship sank.
-Visit the SeaCity Museum for their Titanic Story exhibition, and if you have time after, the Southampton Art Gallery (with free entry) is also just around the corner.
+Make Southampton’s maritime history the highlight of your day with the Titanic trail walk.
+The Titanic departed from Southampton on April 10, 1912, and over 500 local families were impacted by the tragedy.
+So take a visit to the SeaCity Museum for the Titanic Story exhibition, and if you have the time, head to the nearby Southampton Art Gallery, which offers free entry.

 Walk the walls

-The Bargate and town walls still remain around the Old Town, constructed back in Norman times.
-Well-preserved, the wall is the third longest stretch of medieval town walling in Britain.
-And if you’re peckish for food, pop into local Boulangerie Victor Hugo for fresh-baked croissants.
+Take a walk around the Bargate and town walls that encircle the Old Town, dating back to Norman times.
+These well-preserved walls form the third longest stretch of medieval town walling in Britain.
+And If you’re feeling a little peckish and in the mood for a something sweet, stop by Boulangerie Victor Hugo for some freshly baked croissants – a perfect snack during your historical stroll.

 Hidden gems